youness827/EmployeeManagement_Laravel_Vue/README.md

 # EmployeeManagement Laravel_Vuejs

-The present project, Realization of a website called "EmployeeManagement" which is developed in Laravel_8 And Vue Js3.
+The present project, Realization of a website called "EmployeeManagement" which is developed in Laravel_8 And Vue Js3. with simple Database and useful design.
-This site allow to present the company CreatixStudio and their services and training in the field of drone in multiple languages (French/english).
-,with simple Database and useful design.

 ### This app build by :